-When you are seeking spa services or skincare products, you see many descriptive words such as hydrating moisturizing and radiant.
-You may be wondering, aren’t hydrating and moisturizing the same thing?
+When you are seeking spa services or skincare products, you see many descriptive words such as hydrating, moisturizing and radiant.
+You may be wondering, is hydrating and moisturizing the same thing?
 However, there is a subtle difference between those two important concepts.
-Here is an explanation of hydrating vs moisturizing and why it matters.
+Here is an explanation of facial hydrating vs moisturizing and why it matters.

 Learn About Hydrating vs Moisturizing

 Your skin is your body’s largest organ, and it is important to protect it as best you can.
 Many of us suffer from dry, dull skin and other forms of irritation.
 This might be most obvious on your face since it is exposed to the elements at all times, whereas other parts of your body are often protected by clothing and footwear.
 It can be challenging to keep your skin soft and supple and avoid dryness.

 It is especially essential to ensure that your face does not suffer from dryness.
 Dry facial skin exacerbates skin problems and ages your appearance, whereas plumped-up skin gives a more youthful look.
 Both facial hydrating and moisturizing your skin is vital so you can look as healthy as possible.
 Although many people use the words “hydrating” and “moisturizing” interchangeably, they are in fact two separate concepts.

 To find skin and facial treatments in Scottsdale, AZ, go to Aesthetic Treatment services offered by Adam & Eve Medical Aesthetics.

 Hydrating is the concept of soaking up moisture from the air and retaining it in your skin at a cellular level.
 In other words, this moisture occurs within the cells themselves.
 Hydrating needs to take place so that dehydrated skin can become healthy and supple again.
 Skin that is dehydrated often exhibits those dreaded fine lines and wrinkles, along with dullness.